Blog

 Bellows, DIY builds, and repair

-The blog can also hold build notes, repair articles, 3d-printed camera work, and practical making processes that benefit from careful explanation.
+The blog will also feature build notes, repair articles, 3d-printed camera work, and practical making processes that benefit from careful explanation.

 Research and tools